runemadsen/Cakemix/README.md

 ### Sending Data

-You send data to www.itpcakemix.com/p (for post), organized as 'name=value' pairs, using the http POST method.
+You send data to www.itpcakemix.com/add, organized as 'name=value' pairs, using the http POST method.

 Cakemix expects two standard names: 'user' and 'project', to identify particular collections of data; the rest of the names can be defined by you, and you can use these names to retrieve later the data you store now.